201026-reston-java-msa/demos/week6/SpringBoot/README.md

 export const HERO_URL = `http://localhost:8090/`;
 ```

 The Angular application is that same as we created in our SpringMVCAngular demo which you can find [here](https://github.com/201026-reston-java-msa/demos/tree/main/week6/SpringMVCAngular/angular-hero).
+The only thing you need to change is the exported `HERO_URL` (see above) which is found in the `environment.ts`/`environment.prod.ts` file.